spring-media/Carlos/README.md

 let transformedCache = { NSURL(string: $0)! } =>> NetworkFetcher()
 ```

-With the line above, we're saying that all the keys coming into the NetworkFetcher layer have to be transformed to `NSURL` values first.
+With the line above, we're saying that all the keys coming into the NetworkFetcher level have to be transformed to `NSURL` values first.
 We can now plug this cache into our previous structure:

 ```
 let cache = MemoryCacheLevel<NSData>() >>> DiskCacheLevel() >>> transformedCache